 Around 99% of bicycles sold in the United States are imported from China and Taiwan.
 (Statista)

-The average annual expenditure on bicycles of a US household was 23.85 USD in 2019.
+A US household’s average annual expenditure on bicycles was 23.85 USD in 2019.
 (Statista)

-The best-paid pro cyclist is Peter Sagan, with his 6 million EUR contract with Bora-Hansgrohe from 2018.
-The second-highest-paid pro cyclist is Chris Froome, with a 5.5 million EUR contract with Israel Start-Up Nation for the 2021 season.
-(ProCyclingUK)
+The best-paid pro cyclist is Tadej Pogačar, with his 6 million EUR contract with UAE Emirates.
+The second-highest-paid pro cyclists are Chris Froome, with their 5.5 million EUR contract with Israel Start-Up Nation and Total Energies, respectively. (calcioefinanza.it)

 Bicycling to work lowers the risk of cardiovascular diseases among middle‐aged adults.
 (JAHA)